Updated May 2026

 Verdict

 Best sleep tracker for people who refuse to wear anything to bed.
-Snoring detection and sleep apnea screening are the standout features.
+Snoring detection and sleep apnea screening are the standout features, so you find out whether the morning grogginess comes from poor sleep architecture or interrupted breathing, so you know whether to see a sleep specialist before paying $350 for a ring.

 Buy at Withings